 The UC grade replacement policy allows a student to repeat University of Cincinnati coursework, with the final grade awarded for the most recent class enrollment calculated into the cumulative grade point average rather than the final grade awarded for the original class enrollment.
 The total number of replaced University of Cincinnati credit hours may not exceed 12 undergraduate semester hours.
 Students may repeat up to a maximum of four undergraduate semester courses.

 Note: Grade replacement for repeated courses is not available for graduate courses.

 The number of credit hours replaced is based upon the sum of the credit hours associated with the original class.
 Both the original and the repeated class are designated on the student's transcript as "Approved Grade Replacement."
 Only the final grade awarded to the most recent class, however, is calculated into the cumulative grade point average.
 If the final grade received for the repeat class is a lesser grade than the final grade awarded for the original class, that lesser grade will replace the original grade in the grade point average calculation.
-In instances where quarter credit hours are replaced by semester credit hours, excess hours previously earned will be reported as "progress" hours and will be included as "N" hours.

 University of Cincinnati requires students to register and pay tuition whenever repeating a class.
 Instructors may not alter a previously-assigned "I" grade, or any other letter grade previously reported, by allowing students to repeat classes without registering and paying tuition for those classes.